-The Chinese remainder theorem promises a unique solution modulo $4qkr$ to the above system of congruence, say $x_0.$ Since $\mathrm{gcd}(x_0,4qkr)=1$, by the Dirichlet’s Theorem on primes in arithmetic progression, there exist infinitely many prime numbers $p$ satisfying $p\equiv x_0\pmod{4qkr}.$ We pick such a prime number $p$ and call it $u.$ It is easy to observe that $u$ satisfies conditions (\ref{c1}).
+The Chinese remainder theorem promises a unique solution modulo $4qkr$ to the above system of congruences, say $x_0$.
+Since $\gcd(x_0,4qkr)=1$, by Dirichlet’s theorem on primes in arithmetic progressions, there exist infinitely many prime numbers $p$ satisfying $p\equiv x_0\pmod{4qkr}$.
+We pick one such prime and call it $u$.
+It is easy to observe that $u$ satisfies condition (\ref{c1}).
 If $\gcd(\frac{u-1}{2},l) \neq 1$, then either there exists an odd prime $p \mid l$ such that $u\equiv 1\pmod p$ or $u\equiv 1\pmod 4$.
 This contradicts that $u$ is a solution of the above simultaneous congruences (\ref{e1})-(\ref{e4}).
 Therefore $u$ satisfies condition (\ref{c2}).